amalgam8/amalgam8/kubernetes/README.md

-# Amalgam8 Test and Deploy Demo
+# Getting Started with Amalgam8 using Kubernetes

 ## Overview

-The test and deploy demo is a walkthrough end-to-end example, to test out some features so that you can see how you might want to use Amalgam8.

-Demo goals:

-1. Deploy a simple web application consisting of 4 microservices using kubernetes.
+We will first deploy the Amalgam8 control plane and then a sample web application made of 4 microservices.
+We will then use Amalgam8's control plane to accomplish the following tasks:

-2. Route traffic to specific versions of microservices using the `a8ctl` command line client that interacts with the A8 Control Plane.
+1. Route traffic to specific versions of microservices using the `a8ctl` command line client that interacts with the A8 Control Plane.
-3. Exercise the resiliency testing capabilities in Amalgam8 using the Gremlin framework to conduct systematic resilience testing, i.e., inject reproducible failure scenarios and run automated assertions on recovery behavior of the microservices.
+2. Exercise the resiliency testing capabilities in Amalgam8 using the Gremlin framework to conduct systematic resilience testing, i.e., inject reproducible failure scenarios and run automated assertions on recovery behavior of the microservices.
 Specifically,